Transitional Presidential Council

-The Transitional Presidential Council (TPC; Conseil présidentiel de transition /fr/; Konsèy Prezidansyèl Tranzisyon) is a temporary body constituted by the Council of Ministers on 12 April 2024 and sworn in at the National Palace on 25 April to exercise the powers and duties of the president of Haiti either until an elected president is inaugurated or until 7 February 2026, whichever comes first.
+The Transitional Presidential Council (TPC; Conseil présidentiel de transition /fr/; Konsèy Prezidansyèl Tranzisyon) was a temporary body constituted by the Council of Ministers on 12 April 2024 and sworn in at the National Palace on 25 April to exercise the powers and duties of the president of Haiti either until an elected president is inaugurated or until 7 February 2026, whichever came first.
+The council dissolved as scheduled after no presidential election was held.

 Background

 Jimmy "Barbecue" Chérizier (pictured) led demands for change of the government, but later threatened to attack any person who accepted appointment to the newly-formed TPC.

 The gradual disintegration of Haitian state institutions during the Haitian crisis led to calls for acting prime minister Ariel Henry to step aside and surrender the de facto head of state functions.
 The demands were led by Jimmy "Barbecue" Chérizier, a former policeman who heads a coalition of gangs in Haiti, and Guy Philippe, a former senator and convict.
 Henry was seen as illegitimate since he took over after the 7 July 2021 assassination of president Jovenel Moïse, and had repeatedly postponed the general elections which he had promised to organize.
 On 11 March 2024, Henry announced that he would resign and that a transitional council (whose membership would be determined in Jamaica at an emergency CARICOM meeting) would select an interim prime minister.

 On 3 April 2024, the transitional presidential council set up at the CARICOM meeting on 11 March had finalized its provisional list of representatives, who were appointed by the Council of Ministers on 16 April.

 After weeks of negotiation, a deal was sent to CARICOM on 7 April for a temporary government whose mandate will end on 7 February 2026.
-One of the council's tasks is to elect a prime minister, who cannot already be a member of the transitional council or the provisional government.
+One of the council's tasks is to elect an acting prime minister, who cannot already be a member of the transitional council or the provisional government.
 The transitional council was officially created by a governmental decree published in Le Moniteur on 12 April.
 The names of the nine members of the TPC were published on 16 April, and they were sworn in at the National Palace on 25 April amidst the sounds of automatic gunfire.
-Prior to the announcement of Ariel Henry's resignation and the inauguration of the TPC, Michel Patrick Boisvert was named interim prime minister by the Council of Ministers.
+Prior to the announcement of Ariel Henry's resignation and the inauguration of the TPC, Michel Patrick Boisvert was named acting prime minister by the Council of Ministers.